Adarsh-Kr-Dubey/testimonial/README.md

 the quick little fox jumps over the lazy dog the quick little fox jumps over the lazy dog
-The Quick brown fox jumps over the lazy dog the quick brown fox jumps ver the lazy dog the quick brown fox jumps over the
+The Quick brown fox jumps over the lazy dog the quick brown fox jumps ver the laz